 Strictly speaking, “the French avant-garde” denotes a radical branch of Modernism encompassing a massive volume of experimental cultural and intellectual activity conducted in France in the first half of the twentieth century.
 In practice, “avant-garde” is a profoundly open-ended marker that has been applied usefully, but also unhelpfully, to a range of figures in nineteenth-century and post-WWII French culture, with the precise meaning of the term a continued source of critical debate.
-The notion of a “French” avant-garde also needs delimitation: while much European avant-garde production emanated from Paris as a global capital for the arts, with Montmartre and Montparnasse particular centres of …
+The notion of a “French” avant-garde also needs delimitation: while much European avant-garde production emanated from Paris as a global capital for the arts, with Montmartre and Montparnasse particular centres of activity at different times, …

 We have have no profile for this entry.
 If you are a qualified scholar and you wish to write for The Literary Encyclopedia, please click here to contact us.